6.4 quake strikes Puerto Rico amid heavy seismic activity

-SAN JUAN, Puerto Rico (AP) — A 6.4-magnitude earthquake struck Puerto Rico before dawn on Tuesday, the largest in a series of quakes that have struck the U.S. territory in recent days and caused heavy damage in some areas.
+SAN JUAN, Puerto Rico (AP) — A 6.4-magnitude earthquake struck Puerto Rico before dawn on Tuesday, killing one man, injuring at least eight other people and collapsing buildings.

-Puerto Rico’s power authority said on Twitter that one of the country’s main power plants, which sits near the epicenter, had been damaged, but officials expect to restore power to the island later Tuesday.
+The quake was followed by a series of strong aftershocks, part of a 10-day series of temblors spawned by the grinding of tectonic plates along three faults beneath southern Puerto Rico.
+Seismologists say it’s impossible to predict when the quakes will stop or whether they will get stronger.

+The 6.4-magnitude quake cut power to the island as power plants shut down to protect themselves.
+Authorities said two plants suffered light damage and they expected power to be restored later Tuesday.
+Puerto Rico’s main airport was operating normally, using generator power.

+Teacher Rey González told The Associated Press that his uncle was killed when a wall collapsed on him at the home they shared in the city of Ponce.
+He said 73-year-old Nelson Martínez was disabled and that he and his father cared for him.

+Eight people were injured in Ponce, near the epicenter of the quake, Mayor Mayita Meléndez told WAPA television.
+Hundreds of people sat in the streets of the city, some cooking food on barbeque grills, afraid to return home for fear of structural damage and aftershocks.

-The U.S. Geological Survey said the quake hit at 4:24 a.m. just south of the island at a shallow depth of 10 kilometers.
+The U.S. Geological Survey said the quake hit at 4:24 a.m. just south of the island at a shallow depth of six miles (10 kilometers).
 It initially gave the magnitude as 6.6 but later adjusted it.
-It said the quake was followed by a string of aftershocks from 5.6 to 4.5 in magnitude.
+At 7:18 a.m., a magnitude-6.0 aftershock hit the same area.
+People reported strong shaking and staff at a local radio station said live on air that they were leaving their building

-A tsunami alert was initially issued for Puerto Rico and the U.S. Virgin Islands, but later canceled.
+A tsunami alert was issued for Puerto Rico and the U.S. Virgin Islands after the initial quake, but was later canceled.

 Albert Rodríguez, who is from the southwest town of Guánica, said the tsunami sirens went off before officials canceled the alert.
 He said there is widespread damage in his neighborhood.